waternet/nautonomous_actuation_propulsion_sabertooth/README.md

-# nautonomous actuation synchronizer {#nautonomous_actuation_synchronizer}
+# nautonomous propulsion sabertooth {#nautonomous_propulsion_sabertooth}

-Package used to write commands to the serial output. command_actuation_node.cpp receives them from the nautonomous_actuation_selector, sabertooth.cpp transforms them to sabertooth commands, send_actuation.cpp send them to the serial. serial.cpp has the actual serial functions.
+Package used to write commands to the serial output. command_actuation_node.cpp receives them from the nautonomous_propulsion_sabertooth, sabertooth.cpp transforms them to sabertooth commands, send_actuation.cpp send them to the serial. serial.cpp has the actual serial functions.

 command_actuation_node.cpp